jsiulian/Flare/README.md

 ## Security

 To my knowledge, any data this application uses (contacts, linking credentials, ...) are stored encrypted in `~/.local/share/flare` (path will be different in Flatpaks).
-Messages sent and received by this application are not stored and only used in-memory.
+Messages sent and received by this application are stored equivalently.

 Even though things are encrypted, I do not guarantee for the security of your data.
 This application will probably worsen the security compared to official Signal products.
 Use this application with care when handling sensitive data.